 I’ll explain this with an easy example:

-Connect a Consent Lifecycle Management as-a-Service solution to your existing IAM infra
+Connect a Consent Lifecycle Management as-a-Service solution to your existing CIAM infra

 Product Marketer at iWelcome